yuhuihui2011/MEPmodeler/README.md

 # MEPmodeler: Predict <i>M</i>icro<i>E</i>xons in <i>P</i>lant Genomes

 MEPmodeler searches microexon-tags in 45 conserved microexon clusters in plant genomes using gapped Position Weight Matrix (PWM).
-The only one function, ***MEPmod***, uses the data ***MEPdata*** to model microexons in plant genomes.
+The only one function, ***MEPmod***, uses the data ***MEPdata*** from [MEPsuite](https://github.com/yuhuihui2011/MEPsuite) to model microexons in plant genomes.
 The only input file is plant genomic sequences or a plant genome.
 The sequences on both plus and minus strands will be scanned.
 <br>

 ## Table of contents